-31.4.5.1 Entity Pre-Qualification
+31.4.45.1 Developer Entity Pre-Qualification and Timing

-The ISO shall provide each entity with an opportunity to demonstrate that it has or can draw upon the financial resources, technical expertise, and experience needed to develop, construct, operate, and maintain a transmission solution to a transmission need driven by a Public Policy Requirement.
-The ISO shall consider the qualification of each entity in an evenhanded and non-discriminatory manner, treating Transmission Owners and Other Developers alike.
+The ISO shall provide each Developerentity with an opportunity to demonstrate that it has or can draw upon the financial resources, technical expertise, and experience needed to develop, construct, operate, and maintain a transmission solution to a transmission need driven by a Public Policy Transmission Need Requirement.
+The ISO shall consider the qualification of each Developerentity in an evenhanded and non-discriminatory manner, treating Transmission Owners and Other Developers alike.
 Any entity that demonstrates that it has or can draw upon the necessary financial resources and technical expertise shall be eligible to propose a project as a transmission solution to a transmission need driven by a Public Policy Requirement.

-Any entity seeking to become eligible to propose to develop a project as a transmission solution to a transmission need driven by a Public Policy Requirement shall submit any information, or update any previously submitted information, it considers relevant to its qualifications to the ISO.
-Such information may be submitted any time.
-The ISO shall within 15 days of an entity's submittal, notify the entity if the information is incomplete.
-The entity shall submit the additional information within the time period specified in the ISO Procedures.
+The ISO shall make a determination on the qualification of Aany Developerentity seeking to become eligible to propose to develop a transmission project as a transmission solution to a transmission need driven by a Public Policy Transmission NeedRequirement based on the following criteria: shall submit any information, or update any previously submitted information, it considers relevant to its qualifications to the ISO.